Air on the G String: In popular culture

 From 1966 to 1991, a jazz rendition of the piece appeared on British TV in the ad campaign Happiness is a cigar called Hamlet.

 In the 1977 James Bond film, The Spy Who Loved Me, the piece is used as villain Karl Stromberg feeds his assistant to a shark.

 In the 1995 film Se7en, the piece is used as Detective Mills and Somerset look through crime photographs.

 The piece is used in the 1997 Japanese anime apocalyptic science fiction film The End of Evangelion, towards the end of the movie's first half.

 The piece is heard in the 3rd Baby Einstein video, "Baby Bach".

 The 2000 Japanese action film Battle Royale features the piece in its soundtrack.

 In the 7th episode of the 2008 TV anime adaptation of Golgo 13, "Sharp Shoot on the G String", Duke Togo is contacted by a prestigious violinist of the London Symphony Orchestra, who was humiliated while playing the piece due to his violin's G string snapping.
 Duke is hired to shoot the G string on his rival's violin in order to humiliate him as he plays same piece at a concert in front of a large audience.

+In 2015, MythBusters featured a short segment of the piece in season 13, episode 7 "Blow It Out The Water".
+The piece plays during a slow-motion shot at the 12:01 mark as Jamie is test firing a M60 machine gun while secured with a table top tripod.

+In 2022, episode 17 released of the anime Komi Can't Communicate, adapted from the manga's Chapters 89-93 95, Najimi proposes to have a snowball fight "to the death" with some friends.
+Komi, a highschooler who has trouble with interactions, was placed on the elementary team.
+Michisato gets hit and Shouta runs over as if Michisato has been shot, which is when the song plays as she slowly "dies".
+Shouta then hits 2 opponents, gets hit himself, and the viewer see the fallen.
+Yamai, obsessed over Komi, attacks her own teammates to win the snowball fight for Komi.

-The 2022 anime adaption of the manga Record of Ragnarok, which depicts famous mythological and historical human figures fighting against the gods of various cultures and religions, used a rendition of this song, referred to as "massacre in the g battlefield" as the entrance theme for Zeus, one of the fighters.
+The 2022 anime adaptation of the manga Record of Ragnarok, which depicts famous mythological and historical human figures fighting against the gods of various cultures and religions, used a rendition of this song, referred to as "massacre in the g battlefield" as the entrance theme for Zeus, one of the fighters.

 The 2024 horror/sci-fi film It's What's Inside features a rendition of the piece during the second act, called "It's Way More Fun Not Knowing in D Major".